Profiling Information

 Step 2: Get the log files for the test session

-2. Set up the options on the Debug Information screen as follows:
+- Set up the options on the EXACluster Debug Information screen as follows:

-• Set the start and stop dates for the day the issue occurred
+SELECT CURRENT_SESSIONstatement to get this). - Set the start and stop dates for the day the issue occurred.

-3. Click Download Debug Information to download the file locally, or Store Debug Information into Archive Volume to save the file to a remote server.
+Click on Download Debug Information to download the file locally, or click on Store Debug Information into Archive Volume to save the file to a remote server.

-4. Attach the log files to your support ticket.
+- Attach the downloaded file to your support ticket.